 Cleveland Indians at Kansas City Royals

-The Cleveland Indians and the Kansas City Royals meet in game one of a three game AL Central division set from Kauffman Stadium in MLB action on Friday night.
+The Cleveland Indians and Kansas City Royals meet Sunday in MLB action at Kauffman Stadium.